dadurek/uma-project/README.md

-# Implementation or regression tree using roulette as test
+# Implementation or regression tree using roulette to choose the split

 ### Authors
 - Marcin Dadura
 - Maciej Włodarczyk

-# Read-me

-This project is implementation of regression tree using roulette to choose the split.

 # Configuration